Genetics Activity: Bloops Lab

 Bloops Traits:

-In this assignment, you will create your own Bloop based on the genetic traits (characteristics) of the Bloop’s parents.
+In this assignment, you will create your own Bloop based on the genetic traits (characteristics) of the Bloop's parents.
+All Bloops will have the following traits:

-• Egg shaped head
+• Egg-shaped head

 • Plastic cup body (optional)